DTUAqua-ObsTek/bluerov2/GETTING_STARTED.md

 You may skip this step if Ubuntu 18.04 is already installed on your machine.

-- OS: Ubuntu 18.04 (not Ubuntu 20.04), see [Download Page](https://releases.ubuntu.com/18.04/) and [This Installation Guide for Dual Boot](https://help.ubuntu.com/community/WindowsDualBoot)
+- OS: Ubuntu 20.04, see [Download Page](https://releases.ubuntu.com/18.04/) and [This Installation Guide for Dual Boot](https://help.ubuntu.com/community/WindowsDualBoot)
 - Configure Wi-Fi: If using DTU's DTUSecure or Eduroam WiFi networks, then follow the configuration instructions [Here](https://itswiki.compute.dtu.dk/index.php/DTUsecure_WiFi)

 ## Install Robot Operating System ##